iustin/bakonf/docs/bakonf.md

 Archive some parts of the filesystem and command output, as directed by the configuration file.

-The following options are recognized:
+The following options are recognised:

 -L, --level=0|1